How did you learn to hide pain?

 7) You weren’t allowed to express painful emotion.

 Things happened, even painful things like death, divorce, or disappointment, but no one talked about the pain of those losses.
-You were hushed for crying, punished for showing anger, sent to your room if you looked upset.
-“Don’t come down until you get yourself together.”
+You were hushed for crying, punished for showing anger, sent to your room if you looked upset, “Don’t come down until you get yourself together.”
 “Don’t air your dirty laundry in public.”
 You were never comforted or supported for feeling hurt, or lost, or confused.
-So you hushed.
-You stopped asking for comfort, because there was none there.
+So you hushed and stopped asking for comfort; there was none there.
 You stuck whatever hurt you had far away, and became expert at denying its presence.

 8) You felt (or feel) responsible for a parent’s happiness or fulfillment.